codeforprinceton/datasets_original/Centerline_GIS/README.md

 This dataset has been provided by <a href="http://www.princetonnj.gov/"> Princeton Township </a>

 ## Contact
+codeforprinceton@gmail.com
-Please join us on our #datsets Slack channel
+Please join us on our #datasets Slack channel

 ## License